The Schmidt number describes the mass momentum transfer, and the equations can be seen below:

 - φ (for ideal mixtures) is the concentration.

-The use of this law in nuclear reactor theory leads to the diffusion approximation.
+This law in nuclear reactor theory leads to the diffusion approximation.

 Turbulent Schmidt Number

-Similarly as for the Prandtl number, also Schmidt number has a special formula for turbulent flow.
+Similarly, as for the Prandtl number, also Schmidt number has a special formula for turbulent flow.
 The turbulent Schmidt number describes the ratio between the rates of turbulent transport of momentum and the turbulent transport of mass.
 The turbulent Schmidt number is commonly used in turbulence research and is defined as: